The Difference Between Major And Minor

 All of these scales and chords contain that important note the 3rd in them.
 Compared to major scales and chords, minor scales and chords have different 3rds.

 If you’ve studied the basic intervals that are the building blocks of all scale and chord patterns, you should remember there were two types of thirds major thirds and minor thirds.
 A minor 3rd is one note lower than a major 3rd.

-Here is an example of a major 3rd (C to E) and a minor 3rd (C to Eb) [hover over the notes to hear them]:
+Here is an example of a major 3rd (C to E) and a minor 3rd (C to Eb) [Click the play button on the diagrams to hear them.]: